E-safety

 Digital Leaders

 Online safety is very important to us all at Chatham Grammar and we are proud to have our team of Digital Leaders.
-We currently have 12 digital leaders with all key stages being represented within the team.
-These students study online modules with the charity Childnet to help keep their online safety knowledge up to date and they meet as a team at least once a term.
-The students work together to produce a range of activities for other students, such as quizzes, competitions, weekly tips, and they offer advice through drop-in sessions or short video clips.
+We currently have 10 digital leaders with all key stages being represented within the team.
+The students work together to produce a range of activities for other students, such as quizzes, competitions, weekly tips, assemblies, and they offer advice through drop-in sessions or short video clips.

 If you are a student interested in becoming a digital leader, please contact Mrs Sanger, our E-Safety lead via email, we are always looking for new online safety enthusiasts: sanger@ukat.org

-Here are guides for the most commonly used platforms by our students at CG, more guides are available from the hub in the link above.
+Here are guides for the most commonly used platforms by our students at CG.

 Here are guides to help young people in how to stay safe online, including when using group chats.